trevorwh113/Web_Dev_QA_Project/Assignment-2/README.md

 ## Running The Project
 ### Steps modified from example [repository](https://github.com/anwardr/Cisc327-F24/blob/343c0f056c658d28d902f44da12618a731def3ce/how-to-run.md).

-1. Make sure you are in the root directory of the project.
+1. Make sure you are in the root directory of the project (Group-8-FS).
 2. In the root directory, create a virtual environment by running the following command:

     ```bash